script-fu/artbox/content/hub/feature-test/folder/Paintbrush-Options.md

 | **6.
 Smooth Stroke Position** | 'Smooth Stroke' is located lower down in the dock. | It’s a frequently used option for painting. | Move it higher up in the dock within 'Stroke Effects'. |
 | **7.
 Stroke Effects Expander** | New feature. | Options clutter the Paintbrush GUI, or don't flow visually. | Create a 'Stroke Effects' expander to organize these related options.
 The state of the expander is saved and restored. |
 | **8.
 Pick Layer** | New feature. | It's difficult to find layers in complex layer stacks | Added an option in `Additional Options` to `Pick Layer`.
 The layer under the brush is selected when Alt is pressed.  |

-## MR Description

-This MR enhances the Paintbrush GUI in several ways, making it more intuitive and streamlined by removing unnecessary elements and organizing options more efficiently.

 ### Changes